lucasliao0403/time-machine/README.txt

-# TimeMachine - Time-Travel Debugger for LangGraph Agents
+# TimeMachine - "What If" Games for LangGraph Agents

-TimeMachine is a comprehensive debugging and recording system for LangGraph agents that captures every node execution with full state tracking.
-Think of it as a "flight recorder" for your AI agents.
+TimeMachine is a time-travel debugger for LangGraph agents that records executions and enables powerful "what if" scenario analysis.
+Think of it as a flight recorder + counterfactual experiment lab for your AI agents.

 ## 🚀 Quick Start